Roberts Settlement: Early settlers

 Compared to the Beech Settlement, where many of the Roberts residents had kinship ties, the settlement in Hamilton County developed more slowly.
-Contributing factors included the Panic of 1837 and fewer arrivals of black immigrants to Indiana from the Old South.
+Contributing factors included the Panic of 1837 and fewer arrivals of additional settlers of color and other migrants to Indiana from the Old South.
 In addition, some of the settlers from Roberts Settlement who purchased land in the area did not immediately relocate; they preferred to remain at the more established Beech Settlement for several more years.